NANCY & DON CARTER CAMPUS

 If you are observing a recent passing of a loved one, or observing the anniversary of a loved one’s passing, please feel free to include their name when the Rabbi asks for names before the recitation of the Mourner’s Kaddish.

-In addition to weekly Shabbat services on Friday evenings, Torah Study every Saturday morning, and approximately once-a-month Shabbat morning worship (called “Out of the Box Shabbat”), we celebrate the full range of annual holidays and have an extensive adult education program which includes both Jewish and non-Jewish learning.
+In addition to weekly Shabbat services on Friday evenings, online Torah Study every Saturday morning, and occasional “Out of the Box Shabbat”, we celebrate the full range of annual holidays and have an extensive adult education program which includes both Jewish and non-Jewish learning.
 New programs are constantly developed in response to our evolving community.
 We are here to support you on your Jewish path and believe that coming together to learn and celebrate enriches everyone.